What Got You Here Won’t Get You There Review: A Corner for Self-reflection

 • 20 undesirable habits: Instead of solely acquiring new skills, those aspiring to reach greater heights need to identify and address their negative behavioral tendencies.
 For this purpose, the book outlines 20 common bad habits, such as making negative assumptions about others or being unwilling to listen.

 • Feedback and coaching: Goldsmith emphasizes the importance of receiving regular feedback from trusted colleagues and mentors.
-This input is crucial for us to become aware of our blind spots and work on changing them.
+Such input, especially those that focus on future possibilities, is crucial for us to become aware of our blind spots and work on changing them.

 • Incremental change: Last but not least, the author advocates for a gradual and sustainable approach to behavioral change – by providing a framework for individuals to set specific goals, track their progress, and hold themselves accountable over time.